deepikagandla7456/Website-Blocker/README.md

 ##  Limitations & Future Work

 -  Requires admin/root privileges to edit system files.
--  Only works on local machines (Windows by default).
+-  Only works on local machines.
 -  Time range is fixed in code (can be modified manually).

 ### Future Work

 - Add GUI for selecting websites and blocking hours.
-- Make cross-platform support for Mac/Linux easier.
 - Notification before blocking/unblocking.
 - Option to log blocked attempts.